Skip Global navigation and goto content

 Hepatitis A

-• Hepatitis A activity decreased from last month and was below the previous 5-year average.
+• Hepatitis A activity increased from last month and was below the previous 5-year average.

 Pertussis

-• Pertussis activity decreased from last month and was below the previous 5-year average.
+• Pertussis activity decreased from last month and was above the previous 5-year average.

 Meningococcal Disease

-A graph showing meningococcal disease activity has fluctuated each month from February 2023 – January 2024.
-In January, 4 cases were reported.
+A graph showing meningococcal disease activity has fluctuated each month from October 2023 – September 2024.
+In September, 1 case was reported.

-• Meningococcal disease activity increased from last month and was consistent with the previous 5-year average.
+• Meningococcal disease activity increased from last month and was below the previous 5-year average.

 Varicella

-• Varicella activity decreased from last month and was above the previous 5-year average.
+• Varicella activity increased from last month and was below the previous 5-year average.

 For all vaccine-preventable diseases, timely and complete vaccination is the best way to prevent infection.
 Although vaccinated individuals can still become infected with diseases like pertussis or varicella, in general, those who have received at least 1 dose of vaccine have less severe outcomes than those who have never been vaccinated for the disease.